ashokalways/homework-CS625/HW1-report.md

 ## Tableau

-*Insert your the image of your final bar chart here*
+*Insert your the image of your final bar chart here.
+Reminder, this should show data from a region other than the South.*

 ## Google Colab